CheapestACA Plans

 Which carriers offer Michigan plans on Healthcare.gov?

 Michigan has one of the more competitive individual markets among FFM states.
-For PY2026 expect Blue Cross Blue Shield of Michigan and Blue Care Network (dominant statewide), Priority Health (strong in west Michigan), Molina, McLaren, Meridian (Centene), Ambetter (Celtic), US Health and Life (Ascension), and Physicians Health Plan, with coverage varying by county.
+For PY2026 expect Blue Cross Blue Shield of Michigan and Blue Care Network (dominant statewide), Priority Health (strong in west Michigan), Health Alliance Plan, McLaren, Meridian (Centene), Oscar, Alliance Health and Life, and UnitedHealthcare Community Plan, with coverage varying by county.
+Molina, Ambetter (Celtic), and US Health and Life (Ascension) exited the MI individual market for PY2026.

 Does Michigan have a state premium subsidy on top of federal APTC?